ludoo0d0a/rest-api-sample-app-nodejs/README.md

 ## Setting up the app

-   * Run `npm install` at the root folder to download dependencies
+   * Run `npm install` at the root folder to download dependencies.
+   * Make sure Mongo server is running
    * Run `node app.js` to start the application
    * Navigate to http://localhost:3000/ in your favourite browser.

+## Configuration

+   Please see `config.json` in the root folder if you want to change the default application / mongo settings.

 ## References

    * Github repository for Node.js REST API SDK - https://github.com/paypal/rest-api-sdk-nodejs